thomasborgen/storage-bucket/README.md

 ```

 ### The use of [Returns](https://github.com/dry-python/returns) library.
-  * Just lets us get rid of all exceptions.
+  * Lets us get rid of all exceptions.
   * Lets us chain stuff so everything looks good.
   * Lets you use `DownloadFile()(args...).map(dostuff).alt(dostuffonfailure)`
   * Don't like it? use the matching normal function provided for your convenience.